 Flashback with the Other Darrin: The newspaper Zola shows reporting Howard and Maria Stark's deaths uses a picture of Dominic Cooper as Howard, rather than John Slattery.

 Flying Car: Just like Lola, Fury's car is capable of this.
 Unfortunately, by the time he's in a position to make use of it, the constant gunfire has damaged the flight system beyond repair.
 So he has to resort to Car Fu instead.

 Natasha Romanoff and Steve Rogers, as fellow agents (and Avengers) with issues adjusting to their current lives.
-Also contrasting is that Nat is a spy who never sticks to one identity or cause for long, while Steve's a soldier whose personality and values haven't changed in 70 years, and they have to reconcile with those differences.
+Another contrast is that Nat is a spy who never sticks to one identity or cause for long, while Steve's a soldier whose personality and values haven't changed in 70 years; they have to reconcile those differences.

 Natasha and Winter Soldier: she's a former villain, now a hero, and he's a former hero, now a villain.
 They're also both closely associated with the Russians, and are presumably byproducts of the Cold War.

 A brief one with the line "I'm multitasking!"
 What starts as a joke about Black Widow being The Matchmaker turns out to tie in with Black Widow's real mission aboard that ship.

 "To build a better world sometimes means tearing the old one down."
 This is exactly what happens to S.H.I.E.L.D. by the end of the movie.
 Also, Peggy telling Steve, "Sometimes the best that you can do is to start over." (see It Is Beyond Saving below).

 HYDRA's destruction at the end of the first film and its subsequent covert rebirth is mirrored by S.H.I.E.L.D's downfall and the organization going underground to hunt down HYDRA.